Climate-Invariant Machine Learning: Data

 \subsection{Super-Parameterized Aquaplanet Simulations}

-We use two-year SPCAM3 \citep{khairoutdinov2005simulations} climate simulations in an aquaplanet configuration\footnote{an ``ocean world'' with no land} \citep{pritchard2014causal}, with zonally-symmetric surface temperatures fixed to a realistic meridionally-asymmetric profile \citep{andersen2012moist}.
+We use data from two-year SPCAM3 \cite{khairoutdinov2005simulations} climate simulations in an aquaplanet configuration \cite{pritchard2014causal}, with zonally-symmetric surface temperatures fixed to a realistic meridionally-asymmetric profile \cite{andersen2012moist}.
 The insolation is fixed to boreal summer conditions with a full diurnal cycle.
-A two-dimensional convection-permitting model is embedded in each grid cell of SPCAM3, namely 8 SAM atmospheric columns, a spatiotemporal resolution of 4km$\times$30lev$\times$25s, and the default one-moment microphysical scheme \citep{khairoutdinov2001cloud}.
+A two-dimensional storm-resolving model is embedded in each grid cell of SPCAM3, namely 8 SAM atmospheric columns using a spatiotemporal resolution of 4km$\times 30 \mathrm{levels} \times$25s, and the default one-moment microphysical scheme \cite{khairoutdinov2001cloud}.
+SPCAM3 combines a spectral primitive equation solver with a semi-Lagrangian dynamical core for advection \cite{pritchard2014causal}.
 The (+0K) SPCAM3 simulation was first presented in \cite{gentine2018could} and subsequently used to train ML subgrid closures in \cite{rasp2018deep,ott2020fortran,beucler2021enforcing}.
-Inspired by the generalization experiment of \cite{o2018using}, the (+4K) simulation was introduced in \cite{rasp2018deep}, and we ran the (-4K) simulation for the work presented here to ambitiously increase the surface temperature generalization gap from 4K to 8K.
+Inspired by the generalization experiment of \cite{o2018using}, the (+4K) simulation was introduced in \cite{rasp2018deep}, and we ran the (-4K) simulation for the work presented here to increase the surface temperature generalization gap from 4K to 8K.